Islandora/documentation/docs/installation/manual/installing_composer_drush_and_drupal.md

 ## Install Drupal using Drush

 The Drupal installation process can be done through the GUI in a series of form steps, or can be done quickly using Drush's `site-install` command.
-It can be invoked with the full list of parameters (such as `--db-url` and `--site-name`), but if parameters are missing, they will be asked of you interactiveley.
+It can be invoked with the full list of parameters (such as `--db-url` and `--site-name`), but if parameters are missing, they will be asked of you interactively.

 ### Option 1: Site install the Starter Site with existing configs